U.S. Congressman Shot At Politicians' Baseball Practice

 "He shot at Steve Scalise, our second baseman.
 He hit Steve Scalise,'' Barton said, "Scalise's security detail and the Capitol Hill police immediately returned fire, and Alexandria Police also immediately came and began to return fire.
 They shot the shooter.
 The security detail saved a lot of lives because they attacked the shooter.''

-Barton described the shooter as a "middle aged man.
-Blue jeans and a blue shirt.
-I think he was anglo.
-He had a rifle and I think he had an automatic pistol, but I wouldn't swear to it.''

-Barton said the shooting lasted 5-10 minutes, and there were dozens if not hundreds of shots fired.
+Barton said the shooting lasted 5-10 minutes, and there were dozens or more of shots fired.

 "It was scary,'' Barton said.